 The following design techniques will allow you to apply scan control to your content cards.
 You can mix and match different techniques for a text type.
 The only requisite is that text types higher in the textual hierarchy have greater emphasis over ones that are lower.

-This is the end of the sample preview.
-The rest of the article dives deep into the design techniques for scan control.
-It also shows you a detailed example of scan control applied to Airbnb’s content card.
-To read the full article, subscribe to premium.
+Read the full article to learn about the design techniques for scan control and see a detailed example of scan control applied to Airbnb’s content card.